RayHightower/rayhightower.github.octo-broken/source/_posts/2014-09-23-rubycaribe-ruby-gets-hotter-in-january.markdown

 comments: true
 categories: [ Community, OpenROV ]
 ---
-[RubyCaribe](http://rubycaribe.com) (pronounced ka-REEB) is the most exciting event ever created by WisdomGroup.
+[RubyCaribe](http://rubycaribe.com) (pronounced ka-REEB) is a conference for intermediate and advanced software developers who use Ruby.
 The conference will be held January 27 - 31, 2015 in Barbados.
 January is a beautiful time to visit the Caribbean, especially if you’re coming from a colder part of the planet.

 {% imgcap right /images/barbados_caribbean_map.png Barbados.
 You could be here in January. %}
 Intermediate and advanced software developers will find RubyCaribe valuable because...